House insurance has changed

-When your house insurance policy renews, your house will shift from being insured for replacement value based on the floor area of your house to being insured for up to a maximum specified dollar amount.
+When your house insurance policy renews, your house will be insured for up to a maximum specified dollar amount.
 This amount is called the Sum Insured.

 It is important that you make sure that the Sum Insured amount on your Policy Schedule reflects the likely cost of rebuilding your house as accurately as possible.
 This is because if your house suffered extensive damage and needed to be rebuilt, the maximum we would pay is your Sum Insured amount, even if the actual cost of rebuilding turns out to be greater than that.